-Comp onent Description (1) ψ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
+Component Description (1) ۲l۱ Power light On: The computer is on.
+0 Blinking: The computer is in the Sleep state, a power- saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) 4 ⊚ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(2) 4 ⊗ Mute light Amber: Computer sound is off.
+Off: Computer sound is on.
+(3) Fingerprint reader light (select products only) Allows a fingerprint logon to Windows, instead of a password.
+White: The fingerprint was read Amber: The fingerprint was not read (4) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.